gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terraform-code-dry.md

 When Terragrunt finds the `terraform` block with a `source` parameter in `live/stage/app/terragrunt.hcl` file, it will:

-1. Download the configurations specified via the `source` parameter into the `--terragrunt-download-dir` folder (by default `.terragrunt-cache` in the working directory, which we recommend adding to `.gitignore`).
+1. Download the configurations specified via the `source` parameter into the `--download-dir` folder (by default `.terragrunt-cache` in the working directory, which we recommend adding to `.gitignore`).
 This downloading is done by using the same [go-getter library](https://github.com/hashicorp/go-getter) OpenTofu/Terraform uses, so the `source` parameter supports the exact same syntax as the [module source](https://opentofu.org/docs/language/modules/sources/) parameter, including local file paths, Git URLs, and Git URLs with `ref` parameters (useful for checking out a specific tag, commit, or branch of Git repo).
 Terragrunt will download all the code in the repo (i.e. the part before the double-slash `//`) so that relative paths work correctly between modules in that repo.

 2. Copy all files from the current working directory into the temporary folder.